nickian/reMarkableAI/README.md

 Next, a cron job checks for messages periodically.
 If it finds one, it will parse the email body, send a request to OpenAI, create a PDF, then upload it to your reMarkable cloud account.

 A document will appear in your specified folder.
-Not sure why, but rMAPI has a hard time creating thumbnails.
-If really need a thumbnail for the document, you can duplicate the doc on your reMarkable and it will show up.
+I'm not sure why, but rMAPI has a hard time creating thumbnails.
+If you really need a thumbnail for the document, you can duplicate the doc on your reMarkable and it will show up.

 <img src="screenshots/screenshot_05.jpg" alt="Document is Created" width="650">